 I know that list doesn’t look like much, but that’s the fun of it!
 Using a few simple tools and ingredients makes some really unique Christmas cookies without a lot of mess, time, or effort on your part.
 Plus, buying fun sprinkles and festive holiday candies makes me happy.
 Who’s with me on that one?

 This is the classic way to decorate gingerbread cookies and one that should be first on the list!
 Royal icing is a very plain icing made from egg whites (or store-bought meringue powder), powdered sugar, and water.
 It dries super firm, making it the perfect “glue” for gingerbread houses, too.
 It’s sweet and adds a delicious crunchy texture to the soft cookie.
 That being said, it’s not so delicious that you want to pile it high on the cookie.
 Simple lines and outlines are all that you’ll want and need when it comes to using royal icing for gingerbread.

-I just make this Wilton Royal Icing recipe, put it in a few disposal piping bags, tie off the end, and cut a little of the tip off.
+I just make my quick and easy royal icing recipe (it’s great for gingerbread houses, but it’s the same recipe for decorating cookies too!
+You can get my gingerbread house recipe here) put it in a few disposal piping bags, tie off the end, and cut a little of the tip off.
 This is a really easy way for kids to decorate cookies, too.
 So simple!

 2. Decorate gingerbread cookies using candies.

 I love using seasonal candies to decorate cookies!
 In this case I bought a bag of holiday baking M&M’s and went to town.
 You can also use things like Sixlets and gumdrops.
 I used royal icing (as mentioned above) to “glue” my candies to the cookies.
 You don’t need much and they stick great!